 The funds chosen can be made up of unit trust, ETFs or index funds.

-Below is Aug2019 allocations.
+Below is Nov2020 allocations for the equity component only.
 If you compare it to previous month's allocations, you'd realise that new funds with better performance are also added in to replace underperforming one.

 The comparison work will be done on an ongoing basis and this is done by IFAST in-house research team.